adventuremomblog

 What is a Petoskey Stone?

-Petoskey stones are unique to the Great Lakes and if you are lucky you might find one along the shore.
+Petoskey stones are unique to the Great Lakes.
+If you’re lucky, you may find one along the shore.

 Little Grand Traverse Bay